ceph3us/mbedtls.cr/README.md

 ## Development

-If you have any suggestions or issues with the project, I'd be happy to listen to your concerns
+If you have any suggestions or issues with the project, I'd be happy to listen to your concerns.
+Post [a GitHub issue](https://github.com/ceph3us/mbedtls.cr/issues/new) so we can discuss them.

 ## Contributing